Our Trustees

 AFAS Trustees

-Retired Maj.
-Gen. Mark A. Brown is the 8th Chief Operating Officer of Federal Student Aid (FSA).
+Dr. Mark Brown, Major General, Retired, USAF, is the 8th Chief Operating Officer of Federal Student Aid (FSA).
 He previously served as a Senior Advisor with FSA focusing on the human capital readiness and development needed to support approximately 42 million student loan borrowing clients and administrators in the $1.5 trillion Federal Student Aid Program.
 General Brown retired from the U.S. Air Force (USAF) where he served over 32 years as an active duty Air Force officer.
 Most recently, he served as the Deputy Commander for Air Education and Training Command, where he was responsible for Air Force education, as well as basic and technical training.
-General Brown holds a B.S. in Accounting from Tuskegee University, an MPA from Troy State University, a M.S. degree in Strategic Studies from the Air Command and Staff College, and a M.S. in National Security Strategy from the National Defense University.

 Mr. Eli Cohen

 Mr. Cohen is a principal and head of alternative investments at GenTrust Wealth Management, a boutique multi-family office and registered investment advisor.
 He is responsible for the selection, oversight and development of alternative investment strategies including hedge fund, private equity, and other non-traditional strategies.
 Prior to joining GenTrust, Cohen worked at Strategic Investment Group, and outsourced investment office with over $30 billion in assets under management.
-Mr. Cohen received a J.D. from Harvard Law School and an MBA from Harvard Business School.
-He received an A.B. from Harvard College, magna cum laude in Economics.

 AFAS Trustees